AdobeDocs/experience-platform.en/help/destinations/destination-sdk/destination-configuration.md

 ## Customer data fields {#customer-data-fields}

 This section allows partners to introduce custom fields.
-In the example configuration above, `customerDataFields` requires users to select an endpoint in the authentication flow and indicate their customer ID with the destination.
+In the example configurations above, `customerDataFields` requires users to select an endpoint in the authentication flow and indicate their customer ID with the destination.
 The configuration is reflected in the authentication flow as shown below:

 ![Custom field authentication flow](./assets/custom-field-authentication-flow.png)